Vital Records Online

 Learn how to order a copy of your Utah birth certificate from the Utah Department of Health - Office of Vital Records and Statistics (OVRS).
 The current processing time is a minimum of three weeks.
 A copy of a Utah birth certificate costs $22.00, and additional copies cost $10.00 each when requested in the same order.
 Expedited processing is available for a $15.00 fee.
 Authorized individuals include the person on record, certain family members, and legal representatives.

-You can now order Utah birth certificates through VRO’s online filing service.
-VRO offers a secure and simple way to order birth certificates.
+You can now order Utah birth certificate through VRO’s online filing service.
+VRO offers a secure and simple way to order birth certificate.
 We handle the entire application process, ensuring accuracy and ease.
 Your application is securely delivered to the Utah Department of Health - Office of Vital Records and Statistics (UDOH-OVRS) for processing, allowing them to issue and mail your birth certificate to you.
 You can place the order yourself in person or by mail through the UDOH-OVRS by following the specific steps and meeting certain requirements.
 Before placing your order, verify the costs, eligibility, requirements, and processing times.

 Person ordering a birth certificate with a phone using VRO